Colin Allred for Congress Campaign Advisory Board

 Tre’ Black is the President of TreCo Investments.
 He currently serves as a board member of Workforce Solutions Greater Dallas, the Senior Source, and the Oak Cliff Chamber of Commerce.
 He previously served as a board member of organizations such as the YMCA and the Dallas Foundation’s Pegasus Advisory Committee.
 Additionally, Mr. Black has been a key political campaign advisor for several elected officials throughout Dallas County.

 Inette Brown received BA and JD degrees from the University of Texas and practiced corporate law in Houston and Los Angeles.
 She chaired the boards of nonprofit arts organizations in Houston and Santa Fe, NM and since moving to Dallas has supported various civic, political and arts organizations.

-Becky Bruder, Board of Directors of Annie’s List
+Becky Bruder, Community Board of Planned Parenthood of Greater Texas

 Sec.
 Julián Castro, former Secretary of Housing and Urban Development

 Sec.
 Castro served as the 16th United States Secretary of Housing and Urban Development under President Barack Obama from 2014 to 2017, and previously served as the mayor of San Antonio, Texas, from 2009 he joined the cabinet in 2014.
 Julián was also San Antonio’s youngest councilman when elected in 2001, and was the first Hispanic American to deliver the keynote address at the Democratic National Convention in 2012.
 He is a graduate of Stanford University and Harvard Law School, where he attended with his twin brother, Representative Joaquin Castro.